Unique Themes And Transitions During Emerging Adulthood

 According to a study in the Journal of Youth and Adolescence, "The process of exploring and committing to one's identity for the sake of a future-oriented goal is important for young adults' psychosocial functioning."
 Although identity formation can also occur in adolescence, some young adults continue learning who they are and what they want as time progresses.
 Brains generally do not finish developing and growing until around age 25, so the early years of young adulthood (the late stage of adolescence) can be highly formative for many people.

-The impact of young adulthood on mental and physical health
+The impact of young and emerging adulthood on mental and physical health

 Young adulthood can have several ups and downs and may impact one's mental and physical health positively and negatively.
 Below are a few impacts to keep in mind.